-Pokémon Go Research quests are a major addition for the game in 2018, introducing new activities for players to accomplish.
+Pokémon Go Field Research was a major addition for the game in 2018, introducing new Pokémon Go quests for players to accomplish.

-Multiple challenges can be completed per day as part of undergoing Field Research quests, providing unique rewards as part of Research Breakthroughs, while Special Research quests chance to uncover never before seen Pokémon, including the elusive Mythical Pokémon Mew.
+Completing Pokémon Field Research quests also provides unique rewards as part of Research Breakthroughs, while Special Research quests chance to uncover never before seen Pokémon, including the elusive Mythical Pokémon Mew.

-Research quests and rewards change every month.
-For example, the first three months were based on the original Legendary Birds, which were the Research Breakthrough reward for that month, with quests to match - so with Moltres as the reward, we saw Fire-themed quests and rewards, for example.
-Below, you'll find the March Pokémon Go Research detailed specifically, alongside plenty more.
+Research quests and rewards change every month, but now there are plenty of additions to that monthly cycle, with many special events and limited features getting their own Research quests, too.
+The monthly one's continue alongside them though: the first three months were based on the original Legendary Birds for instance, which were the Research Breakthrough reward for that month, with quests to match - so with Moltres as the reward, we saw Fire-themed quests and rewards, for example.

 On this page: